Mitigating scalability challenges in LUT-based neural networks via pruning optimisations: Proposed Methodology: LUT-MU

 \subsubsection{Memory accesses pipeline design}

-From the other perspective, the throughput is always desired for designing an efficient accelerator.
-A well-designed memory access architecture can provide the promised II and consequently can significantly improve the throughput of the AMU.
-As shown in Fig.~\ref{fig:hardware_design}, the II of the AMU is the time delay in cycles, between the launch of processing successive input feature maps.
-Two crucial bottlenecks prevent AMUs from achieving lower II (i.e., the red double arrows in Fig.~\ref{fig:hardware_design}).
-Specifically, (1) sequentially allocating and encoding packages results in $\alpha \times I$ clock cycle delay, and (2) aggregating partial dot product from $\alpha \times M\times N/S \times E$ dual-port ROM results in $\alpha \times S \times E$ clock cycle delay.
-The final II of the AMU is the maximum delay between two bottlenecks.

-To address the bottleneck of (1), where data dependencies exist not only between allocating and encoding packages but also between encoding packages of an input feature map, we can assemble all packages and transmit them within a single operation.
-This enables the encoder to process successive input feature maps in a pipeline.
-For the bottleneck of (2), caused by dual-port ROM read blocking, there is $\alpha \times O\times S \times E$ clock cycle delay between two successive input feature maps.
-To compress this delay, we can decrease $S$ or $E$.
-In an extreme scenario, we can allocate every column or even every cell of LUTs to distributed ROMs or separated registers (termed as `Complete' partition) so that all the grey cells can be fetched at once without read conflicts, which enables fully unroll aggregating processes to achieve the best throughput.
+Although partitioning LUTs into distributed ROM groups enhances the theoretical bandwidth, the LUT-MU still requires a well-designed memory access architecture to boost effective bandwidth to its theoretical limit, thereby significantly improving throughput.
+As shown in the algorithm flow of Fig.~\ref{fig:hardware_design}, the II of the LUT-MU is the time delay in cycles between the launch of processing successive input vectors.
+Two crucial bottlenecks prevent LUT-MUs from achieving lower II (i.e., the red double arrows in Fig.~\ref{fig:hardware_design}).
+Specifically, (1) sequentially allocating and encoding cluster results in $\alpha \times I_i$ clock cycle delay, and (2) aggregating partial dot product from $S_{i+1} \times I_{i+1}$ LUTs results in $\alpha \times S_i \times S_{i+1} \times I_{i+1} $ clock cycle delay.
+The final II of the LUT-MU is the maximum delay between two bottlenecks.
+To address the bottleneck of (1), which arises due to data dependencies both between cluster allocation and encoding, as well as among encoding clusters of an input vector, we can assemble all clusters and transmit them to $C_i/S_i$ parallel encoders by $S_i$ operations.
+This enables the encoder to process successive inputs in a pipeline.
+Additionally, to eliminate data dependencies caused by the recursive nature of the decision-tree encoding function, we utilise $2^{I_i}$ comparator arrays as described in Section \ref{sec:encoder}.
+The bottleneck of (2), caused by incoherent memory access patterns, can be addressed by using the distributed ROM group introduced in Section \ref{memory_accesses}.
+The distributed ROM group works in conjunction with parallel encoders and adder trees to avoid pipeline stalls and enhance effective bandwidth.
+However, there is $\alpha \times S_i \times E_i$ clock cycle latency in fetching all dot product results due to the read blocking of the ROM.
+Here, $\alpha$ denotes the average clock cycle delay of an operation in Fig.~\ref{fig:hardware_design}.
+To compress this delay, we can decrease $S_i$ or $E_i$.
+In an extreme scenario, we can allocate every column to distributed ROMs or separated registers so that all the grey cells can be fetched at once without read conflicts, which enables fully unrolling aggregating processes to achieve the best throughput.